-FREDERICK HISTORIC PIANO COLLECTION
+FREDERICK HISTORICAL PIANO COLLECTION

-Bösendorfer, c.
-1845-1846, Vienna
+Bösendorfer, 1845, Vienna

 For further information on the Historical Piano Concert Series, The Historical Piano Study Center or any other item on this page please send e-mail to the .